-Sample 100 mg added 70% ethanol as much as 4 mL were then shaken with a shaker for 2 hours at 200 rpm speed, then centrifuged for 15 minutes at a speed of 1000 rpm.
-The obtained supernatant isan extract for determining the sample.
-The sample isthen diluted with 0 ppm and 10 ppm dilutions.
+A total of 100 mg of sample added 4 ml of 70% ethanol were then shaken with a shaker for 2 hours at a speed of 200 rpm, then centrifuged for 15 minutes at a speed of 1000 rpm.
+The obtained supernatant is an extract for determining the sample.
+The sample is then diluted with 0 ppm and 10 ppm dilutions.